-Although it's common to have the occasional sleepless night, insomnia is the lack of sleep on a regular basis.
+Although it is common to have the occasional sleepless night, if you lack sufficient sleep on a regular basis, it is called insomnia.

 Natural Remedies for Insomnia

-Here are fourteen natural remedies that are used to treat insomnia.
+Here are fourteen natural remedies that are used for insomnia.

 Valerian (Valeriana officinalis) is a herb that has been long used as a remedy for insomnia.
 Today, it is an over-the-counter insomnia remedy in Germany, France, Switzerland, Belgium, and Italy.